Radicool-Solutions-LLC/prob-calc/README.md

 * Card game probability

 ## jupyter notebook
-Acts as a handy guide for the backend functionality of this program.
+Acts as a handy and easy to use guide for the backend functionality of this program.

 # to-do:
-* front-end
+* front-end: make graphs and visualizations work.
+May need to rewrite all visualization code in typescript.
+* AI (track development on the AI branch)